secretstartups/handbook/support/support-ops/training/zendesk-emails.html.md

 are 110% sure this needs to be done.
 An unused email address is annoying but safe.
 A deleted email address that was in use causes many issues!

-To delete a Zendesk email, you first need to go to the admin panel (by clicking on the gear icon on the left-hand side of the page). from there, click the `Emails` link (under the `Channels` section).
+To delete a Zendesk email, you first need to go to the Admin Center, which you can locate by clicking the four squares in the top-right of the page and clicking the Admin Center link.
+After doing so, you can locate the Emails management pages under `Channels` > `Talk and email` > `Email`.

 From here, locate the email address you wish to delete, hover over it, and then click the `delete` link.